 - c.
 NTR Criteria.
 The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
-The NTR criteria apply to Peyton Slough, a tributary to Carquinez Strait. - d.
+These NTR criteria apply to Central San Francisco Bay. - d.
 Sediment Quality Objectives.
 The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains a narrative water quality objective: "Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
 This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
 The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - e.
 Receiving Water Salinity.
 Basin Plan section 4.6.2 (like the CTR and NTR) states that the salinity characteristics (i.e., freshwater vs. saltwater) of the receiving water are to be considered in determining the applicable water quality objectives.
 Freshwater criteria apply to discharges to waters with salinities equal to or less than one part per thousand (ppt) at least 95 percent of the time.
 Saltwater criteria apply to discharges to waters with salinities equal to or greater than 10 ppt at least 95 percent of the time in a normal water year.
 For discharges to waters with salinities between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater objectives (the latter calculated based on ambient hardness) for each substance.

-The receiving water for this discharge is an estuarine environment based on salinity data generated through the Regional Monitoring Program (RMP) at the Pacheco Creek (BF10) sampling station between 1993 and 2001.
-In that period, the receiving water's minimum salinity was 0.0 ppt, maximum salinity was 12.8 ppt, and average salinity was 4.4 ppt.
-The salinity was between 1 and 10 ppt in 33 percent of receiving water samples.
-Therefore, the reasonable potential analysis and WQBELs are based on the lower of the freshwater and saltwater water quality criteria and objectives.
+Central San Francisco Bay is a saltwater environment based on salinity data collected through the RMP at the Yerba Buena sampling station (BC10) between 1993 and 2013.
+During that period, the average salinity was 25 ppt, with a range from 12 to 33 ppt.
+Because the salinity was greater than 10 ppt in 100 percent of the samples, the reasonable potential analysis and effluent limitations in this Order are based on saltwater water quality objectives.

-- f.
-Receiving Water Hardness.
-Ambient hardness data were used to calculate freshwater water quality objectives that are hardness dependent.
-Receiving water monitoring for hardness was conducted at Peyton Slough monitoring locations C-1, C-2, C-3, and C-R from July 2011 through June 2015.
-Hardness ranged from 79 to 3,800 mg/L as CaCO3.
-Hardness results above 400 mg/L were censored, and the adjusted geometric mean of the remaining data (289 mg/L as CaCO3) was used to calculate the water quality objectives for hardness-dependent pollutants. - g.
+f.
 Site-Specific Metals Translators.
 Effluent limitations for metals must be expressed as total recoverable metal (40 C.F.R. § 122.45[c]).
-Since the water quality objectives for metals are typically expressed as dissolved metal, translators must be used to convert metals concentrations from dissolved to total recoverable and vice versa.
+Since the water quality objectives for metals are typically expressed as dissolved metals, translators must be used to convert metals concentrations from dissolved to total recoverable and vice versa.
 The CTR contains default translators; however, site-specific conditions, such as water temperature, pH, total suspended solids, and organic carbon may affect the form of metal (dissolved, non-filterable, or otherwise) present and therefore available to cause toxicity.
 In general, dissolved metals are more available and more toxic to aquatic life than other forms.
 Site-specific translators can account for site-specific conditions, thereby preventing overly stringent or under-protective water quality objectives.